 B.C. lifting Highway 7 restrictions Monday, others could remain through holidays

-The travel restrictions along Highway 7 in B.C.'s Fraser Valley are being lifted Monday afternoon, but others could remain in place through the holidays.
+The travel restrictions limiting traffic on Highway 7 through B.C.'s Fraser Valley have been lifted, but others could remain in place through the holidays.

-The update from Deputy Premier Mike Farnworth and Transportation Minister Rob Fleming means non-essential travel will be allowed on Highway 7 between Mission and Hope for the first time in weeks.
+The busy route was reopened to non-essential travel on Monday afternoon, marking the first time in weeks that commuters have been able to use Highway 7 between Mission and Hope.

+"Although Highway 1 is open for general vehicle traffic, with restrictions removed, traffic volumes on Highway 7 will increase," the Ministry of Transportation said in a news release.
+"Drivers are reminded to use caution, obey signs, speed limits and the direction of any traffic-control personnel."

+Officials also thanked the crews who "worked tireless" to remove debris and repair roads leading up to Monday's reopening.

-Restrictions remain in effect on a number of other routes, including Highway 99 and Highway 3, as road crews continue dealing with the catastrophic impacts of last month's intense storms.
+Restrictions remain in effect on a number of other routes impacted by recent catastrophic storms, including Highway 99 and Highway 3.

-Fleming said there are no immediate plans to fully reopen either of those two major highways, describing Highway 3 as "crucial" to the province's supply chain.
+Fleming said there are no immediate plans to allow non-essential traffic on either of those two major highways.
+He described Highway 3 as "crucial" to maintaining the province's current supply chain.

 "For now, the safest way to have it continue as a priority for our supply chain and our economy and making sure that communities have the goods that they need is to keep the travel orders in effect and prioritize commercial trucks," the minister added.